thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2017-07-28-implications-ai-meet-our-new-resident.markdown

 Noor: A Brain Opera, by Director, Ellen Pearlman, has been selected for [WomenCinemakers, special issue]( http://womencinemakers.com/) featuring independent filmmakers.

 Creative Tech Week “Lightning Talks” given by directors [Andrew McWilliams](https://www.youtube.com/watch?v=mKTkPuMF7ho) and [Ellen Pearlman](https://www.youtube.com/watch?v=wwz5rysH9a4) about their own respective practices are online.
-Longer discussions by directors [Andrew McWilliams](https://www.youtube.com/watch?v=YOmvAV6eV2w&feature=youtu.be) and [Ellen Pearlman](https://www.youtube.com/watch?v=QdOnnytWvlY&feature=youtu.be), and resident [hannes bend](https://www.youtube.com/watch?v=b8IjNTji7w4&feature=youtu.be) at ThoughtWorks for Creative Tech Week are also online.
+Longer discussions by directors [Andrew McWilliams](https://www.youtube.com/watch?v=YOmvAV6eV2w&feature=youtu.be) and [Ellen Pearlman](https://www.youtube.com/watch?v=QdOnnytWvlY&feature=youtu.be), and resident [hannes bend](https://www.youtube.com/watch?v=b8IjNTji7w4&feature=youtu.be) at Thoughtworks for Creative Tech Week are also online.

 Directors Andy McWilliams and Ellen Pearlman attended the [AI Now Symposium](https://artificialintelligencenow.com/schedule/2017-symposium) at MIT in July.
 The symposium addresses the near-term social impacts of artificial intelligence to ensure a more equitable future.